-Just taking a virtual tour of this Echo Park home left us feeling reinvigorated and inspired to live with more intention and authenticity.
+Just taking a virtual tour of this Echo Park minimalist home left us feeling reinvigorated and inspired to live with more intention and authenticity.
 When interior designer Paige Geffen and her partner moved into this 500-sqaure-foot abode, their primary goal was to transform the blank slate into an environment that supported their laid-back lifestyle as well as their robust collection of stylish, artful items.
 From there, "the directive organically formed into living with intention," Geffen tells MyDomaine.
 She believes that a home must reflect one's raw personality and priorities to truly be a sanctuary, which is how she approached redesigning her own home.

 "I like to think of this process as mindfully collecting, rather than mindlessly consuming," muses Geffen.
 Each item serves a functional purpose and also contributes to the unique charm and character of the home as a unit.
 In fact, even the negative space offers an intentional narrative: "I like the eye to rest when traveling throughout the space so we can fully absorb the beauty of the important pieces.
 And an adherence to a neutral color scheme inspired by nature as well as layering rich materials creates cohesion, as each room flows into the next.
-Take a tour of this energizing and mood-changing Los Angeles apartment for some serious home décor inspiration and design insight.
+Take a tour of this energizing and mood-changing Los Angeles apartment for some serious minimalist home style inspiration and design insight.

 A Warm Welcome